Ppillewan/katacoda-scenarios/Centos/step2.md

 `ls -a`{{execute}}

-Make sure the Buil.sh, Makefile and Template are present.
+Make sure the Build.sh, Makefile and Template are present.